Alignak-monitoring/alignak-doc/source/03_how_it_work/03_environment_variables.rst

 Alignak internal metrics
 ------------------------

+When the Alignak internal metrics are sent to Graphite, the daemons will send the metrics to Graphite in bulk mode.
+A flushing happens periodically but the metrics are pushed only if the internal metrics queue contains a minimum of `` ALIGNAK_STATS_FLUSH_COUNT`` metrics to be sent.
+The default value is 256 and it can be configured thanks to the environment variable.

 If some environment variables exist the Alignak internal metrics will be logged to a file in append mode:

     ``ALIGNAK_STATS_FILE``